TimWeyr/WordRush/public/content/CONTENT_GUIDE.md

 - ✅ Collection order is a number
 - ✅ Level is 1-10
 - ✅ Distractors have redirect
+- ✅ Tags are non-empty (if t. line is used)
+- ✅ Source is non-empty (if s. line is used)
 - ✅ No syntactically unparseable lines
+- ✅ Comment lines (starting with #) are ignored

 **Errors are shown** with line numbers and descriptions.